Associate Degree Nursing Admission Guide

 - Passing drug screen - Complete your Drug Screening through CastleBranch using code HF72dt by specified deadline.
 If you miss the drug screen deadline you will no longer be considered for the current application period and will need to reapply during the next application period.

 - Complete the mandatory Program and Student Services Orientation on the date provided in your admission email.
-(Please clear your calendar so you are available to attend the mandatory orientations, if you are offered admission as follows: Fall Term – plan to attend orientation in May; Spring Term – plan to attend orientation in October).
+(Please clear your calendar so you are available to attend the mandatory orientations, if you are offered admission as follows: Fall Term – plan to attend program orientation between March - May; Student services orientation in July).

 Tuition is estimated using the Texas resident rates.
 Out of district and out of state residents will have a higher tuition fees.
 Please visit http://www.hccs.edu/applying-and-paying/tuition-calculator/ for more information.
 Tuition is for core coursework only.
 General Education and Support courses are not included.
 These are high estimates; actual costs will vary depending on health insurance coverage.